lebriankim/FlavourFinder/README.md

 ### Our idea

 Approximately 17% of the global food production is wasted and a substantial portion of the waste originates from households.
 This greatly impacts the environment as most of the food wastes end up in landfills producing a large amount of greenhouse gases, such as carbon dioxide and methane, thus contributing to global warming and climate change.
 Furthermore, it leads to a waste of resources such as land, water, labour and energy invested in the production and processing of food that ends up being wasted.

 To tackle this issue head-on, our innovative solution is strategically designed to promote the reuse and recycling of foods within households.
 Our robust approach entails the development of an android application using React, which interfaces with IBM Watson Assistant- a conversational system designed to engage users in meaningful dialogue.
 The Assistant will prompt users for images of food that are about to go bad, then a list of food items would be detected based on the uploaded image.
-The classification of images is done using our trained model that was obtained through training our own custom dataset of foods using YOLOv8, an advanced object detection model.
+Image detection is performed utilizing our trained model, which was derived from the training of a foundational YOLOv8 model (a sophisticated object detection model) on our custom dataset encompassing over 6,000 food images.
 Upon the classification of food items, a dynamic sequence is triggered, involving an API call to Spoonacular, a food API that allows access to over 380,000 recipes, that would return a list of recipes tailored to the classified food ingredients that users can choose from.

 Remarkably user-friendly, this streamlined process helps tackle food waste problems with the simple act of users having to upload food images and a list of various recipes would be suggested, thus prompting the productive use of foods that would otherwise end up in trash.

 Our current implementation is limited as our model was trained on a small set of images causing the detection process to identify a small set of foods.
 However, our future implementation plans encompasses a substantial expansion of our training dataset so as to make our predictions more accurate and have a variety of food items identified.

 Moreover, we would also like to refine our image detection process by also identifying the freshness levels of foods, thereby prioritizing recipes for food items that are least fresh.

 To further encourage the reduction of food loss and waste, our application goes beyond the realm of individual households.
 It extends an open hand to users, giving users an opportunity to share surplus food with nearby individuals or contribute to charitable causes, thus directing excess foods toward those in need.
-Thus encouraging a more sustainable and resource-efficient environment where food wastes is highly unlikely.
+Thus encouraging a more sustainable and resource-efficient environment where food waste is highly unlikely.

-More detail is available in our [description document](./docs/DESCRIPTION.md).

 ## Technology implementation